genevate/style_guides/business/onboarding.md

 # Onboarding Styles

-Describes what can be done as a new hire and as the hiring company during the oboarding process for positive outcomes.
+Describes what a new hire and employeer can do during the oboarding process for a positive experience.

 <!-- Tocer[start]: Auto-generated, don't remove. -->